GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The best way to predict the future is to invent it.
+Maybe "just one little global variable" isn't too unmanageable, but that style leads to code that is useless except to its original programmer.

-~ Alan Kay
+~ Bjarne Stroustrup
 <pre>

 </pre>